 Besides propaganda art, ceramics also a great thing to buy when visiting Saigon.
 However, because they are fragile, they must be carefully protected.

-1. Cho Lon (Cho Binh Tay – Binh Tay Market)
+Cho Lon (Cho Binh Tay – Binh Tay Market)

 Binh Tay Market now has more than 2,300 shops and stalls with more than 30 commodity groups.
 Every year, more than 120,000 foreign tourists visit and shop at the market.
-Coming to Binh Tay market, visitors will have a chance to take a look at ancient architecture, learn about the history of the market, and shop with suitable prices.
+Coming to Binh Tay market, visitors will have a chance to take a look at ancient architecture, learn about the history of the market, and shop at suitable prices.

 In Saigon, there is a concentrated area of Chinese people in District 5.
-In this area, the people here have built streets and houses following the Chinese architecture.
+In this area, the people here have built streets and houses following Chinese architecture.
 Therefore, Ho Chi Minh citizens have been calling the place of China Town for years.

 Until now, the Chinese people still retain their cultural, architectural and religious values for hundreds of years.
 The tiled roofs of the street together with the ancient architecture stand out with very classic beauty.
-Visitors will experience a feeling like they are staying in some old Chinese town during the previous century.
+Visitors will experience a feeling like they are staying in some old Chinese town from the previous century.

 Whenever a Vietnamese talks about China Town, he or she will likely talk about food.
-Steamed rice balls, wonton balls, or Trieu Chau porridge is the specialized foods here.
+Steamed rice balls, wonton balls, or Trieu Chau porridge are the specialized foods here.
 However, there are also many street foods that can stimulate your appetite.

 Nguyen Trai Street

 The second zone is from Nguyen Trai – Le Hong Phong crossroads to Nguyen Trai – Ton That Tung crossroads.
 The customers of the shops here are mostly young people.
-The last zone is district 1 area.
+The last zone is District 1 area.
 This zone is only about 200 meters, but there are excellent high-end shops.
 Their products are priced from VND 500,000 to several million VND.

 Ben Thanh Market

 Ben Thanh Market was built in 1914 with an area of nearly 13,000 m².
 The market was repaired and upgraded beautifully and spaciously.
-Products at the market are also diversified to meet the demand for consumption, sightseeing, and shopping of domestic and foreign customers.
+Products in the market are also diversified to meet the demand for consumption, sightseeing, and shopping of domestic and foreign customers.

 The market also has a courteous and enthusiastic management team.
 Security and fire prevention ensure safety for everyone coming to the market.
 Visit Ben Thanh market so that you can feel the attraction of the traditional Vietnamese market in the heart of a civilized and modern city center.

-5. An Dong Market – An Dong Plaza
+An Dong Market – An Dong Plaza

-An Dong Market is modern, safe and convenient for market visitors.
+An Dong Market is modern, safe, and convenient for market visitors.
 Next to An Dong Market, there is the newly built An Dong Plaza building.
 An Dong Plaza commercial center includes a wide range of wholesale and retail businesses of all goods.

 Ho Chi Minh City has a lot of places for shopaholics.
 However, it is better for a foreigner to have a local Vietnamese guide.
-This is because there are some sellers increase the prices of their products way higher than their actual values.
+This is because there are some sellers who increase the prices of their products way higher than their actual values.
 Besides, having a local guide makes it easier for visitors to know where to go and what to buy.

 Besides the aforementioned shopping places, Indian tourists can take a tour around the city by bus, motorbike, or cyclo to have a general view of the lifestyle in Saigon.
-Moreover, the city is also a good starting point for excursions to the south like the Mekong Delta, Cu Chi Tunnels and Phan Thiet beach.
+Moreover, the city is also a good starting point for excursions to the south like the Mekong Delta, Cu Chi Tunnels and Phan Thiet Beach.

-All in all,
+All in all